Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 Others working in the field of vegan representation hope that Faunalytics’s new planned research will radically alter the language used around uptake and recidivism.

-“The research problematically frames the issue of veganism as some kind of conversion on the model of (Christian) religious practice, by way of the terminology around ‘lapsing’,” says Dr. Bob McKay, a Senior Lecturer in English Literature at the University of Sheffield and a leading figure in the study of the representation of veganism and human-animal relationships.
+“The research problematically frames the issue of veganism as some kind of conversion on the model of (Christian) religious practice, by way of the terminology around ‘lapsing’,” says Dr. Bob McKay, a senior lecturer in English literature at the University of Sheffield, and a leading figure in the study of the representation of veganism and human-animal relationships.

-“This is a symptom of a larger issue,” continues McKay, “which is individualising, personalising, and so consumerising food ethics and dietary practice.
-This way of characterising the results obscures the difficulty of maintaining a healthy and ethically committed diet in the face of life pressures, systematic resistance, and the huge array of incentives, fiscal and otherwise (e.g. dairy subsidies, lobbying) waged against doing so.”
+“This way of characterizing the results obscures the difficulty of maintaining a healthy and ethically committed diet in the face of life pressures, systematic resistance, and the huge array of incentives, fiscal and otherwise (e.g. dairy subsidies, lobbying) waged against doing so.”

-If we were using the EPIC-Oxford Study figures of 27 percent, a quarter of people who had lived for a considerable time following vegan or vegetarian diets were, after twenty years, unable or unwilling to do so.
+If we were using the EPIC-Oxford study figures of 27 percent, a quarter of people who had lived for a considerable time following vegan or vegetarian diets were, after twenty years, unable or unwilling to do so.
 Can we say why?
 As Anderson knows, more research is needed.

 Yet that still approaches the numbers from the wrong end, argues McKay.